wblanken/RSC_Notification/RSC/README.txt

 USAGE:
+- Simply place RSC.exe and RSC.exe.config in the folder where RSC notifications are saved.
 - Run the .exe and it will process all notifications that have arrived before the configured time (default 2200 or 10pm system time)
 - Use argument '-m' (no quotes) to process all notifications regardless of time.